 The duration of shielding depends on the world settings, as well as the endgame settings.
 Faster world speeds result in shorter intervals between shielded and unshielded time.
 We're hoping with this mechanic's introduction, as well as the reduced number of temples available per ocean, we'll see a shift during the shielded time of a temple where players will refocus on gaining ground around the temples they want.

 Once the small temples phase begins, the temples will start unshielded, meaning you can dive right into capturing things, but you and your alliance will need to be efficient, and grab the temples you want ASAP before the shielding kicks in for the first time.
-Once the shielding begins, the temples will cycle between shielded and unshielded for the duration of the small temples phase.
-Once Large Temples spawn, these too start out as unshielded, and will run on the same schedule as the small temples.
+Once the shielding begins, the temples will cycle between shielded and unshielded for the duration of the Olympus phase until Olympus is conquered and a winner is declared.
+Once Large Temples spawn, these too will run on the same schedule as the small temples, meaning the can start either shielded or unshielded depending on the schedule.

 To see when a temple is due to be shielded or unshielded, you can hover over the temple on the map, or see the time in the temple info window which shows incoming commands and units present in the temple.